 Since our inception, Snell & Wilmer has been committed to community service and leadership.

 Our attorneys and staff are engaged in a number of community, civic and industry-related activities across the various geographic regions in which we live and work.
-Each office takes pride in serving our communities by directly supporting local organizations and by supporting the involvement of attorneys and staff in their community activities.
-The offices have established longstanding relationships with numerous organizations, some of which include: Valley of the Sun United Way (Phoenix); San Xavier del Bac Mission (Tucson); Boys & Girls Club of Metro Denver (Denver); AFAN AIDS Walk (Las Vegas); Downtown Woman’s Shelter (Los Angeles); Boys & Girls Club of Garden Grove (Orange County); and House of Hope (Salt Lake City), among others.
+Each office takes pride in serving our communities by directly supporting local organizations and by encouraging and supporting the involvement of attorneys and staff in their community activities.
+The offices have established longstanding relationships with numerous organizations, some of which include: Valley of the Sun United Way (Phoenix); San Xavier del Bac Mission (Tucson); Clayton Early Learning (Denver); AFAN AIDS Walk (Las Vegas); PUENTE Learning Center (Los Angeles); Orange County United Way (Orange County); Chicano Federation (San Diego); and House of Hope (Salt Lake City), among others.

 Snell & Wilmer, with some amplification, has adopted the ABA definition of "Public Interest Law."
 This definition includes only traditional legal services; it does not include the time that attorneys devote to civic and professional activities of a service or business development nature.
 Snell & Wilmer defines pro bono activities as legal services provided to the poor, or legal services provided to those organizations who provide services to the poor.

 Legal services in civil or criminal matters of importance to a client who does not have the financial resources to pay a customary legal fee.

 Legal services concerning rights of individuals, or a significant segment of the public as a whole, where it is inappropriate to charge the client a customary legal fee.

 Legal services to charitable, religious, civic, governmental, educational, or similar organizations that provide services to the poor.